Zoe C. Walker

 IN PROGRESS

 ABSTRACT: Renewed attention to racial disparities in popular culture has inspired pundits and politicians alike to invoke the language of “structural” or “systemic” racism when discussing the struggles of people of color.
 However, in the context of the United States, legal, social and political institutions have all been wielded to exclusively benefit one racial group: white Americans.
 Despite this fact, existing work in public opinion only measures awareness of racism through questions about discrimination against minorities, rather than discrimination in favor of whites.
 In this paper, I argue for the importance of measuring attitudes and perceptions of white racial advantage among non-whites as a more accurate measure of knowledge of structural racism.
-Using a large sample of American adults with over-samples of Black, Latino and Asian Americans, I validate and test a novel measure, Perceived Advantages of Whiteness (PAW), to test my hypotheses.
+Using a large sample of American adults with over-samples of Black, Latino and Asian Americans, I leverage a novel measure, Perceived Advantages of Whiteness (PAW), to test my hypotheses.
 I find Black Americans perceive more advantages to whiteness than other racial groups.
 I also find Black Americans who perceive white advantages support more racially progressive policies.
-I discuss the importance of centering white privilege in the measurement and evaluation of racial attitudes among non-whites..
+I discuss the importance of centering white privilege in the measurement and evaluation of knowledge of structural racism among racial minorities.